Should I Become a Pediatric Oncology Nurse?

 Prerequisites for nursing programs generally include human physiology, human anatomy, microbiology, chemistry and psychology, though some programs incorporate one or more of these courses into their curricula.
 Other coursework covers aspects of clinical nursing, health concepts, pediatric nursing, leadership, nursing practice and community health nursing.

 - Complete an internship or clinical experience in pediatrics or oncology.
 Nursing programs often require the completion of one or more internships or clinical experiences.
 Working in pediatrics or oncology can be an opportunity to gain experience with younger patients or people with cancer, which some employers require.

-Step 2: Obtain an RN License
+Step 2: Obtain RN Licensing

 To become a registered nurse, one must pass the National Council Licensure Examination for registered nurses (NCLEX-RN) exam.
-While all 50 states use this exam, some states have additional licensing requirements.
+While all fifty states use this exam, some have additional licensing requirements.
 Some states have reciprocity agreements that allow registered nurses from other states to become licensed through a process called 'endorsement.'